LispEngineer/FPGA-Scroll-Hat-Mini/README.md

         5 |                     11 01 0D
         6 |80 70 60 50 40 30 20 10 00 0E 1E 2E 3E 4E 5E 6E 7E

+# TODO

+* Try using built-in weak pull-up to make I2C bus work instead of external pullups
+* Make a 17x7 (119 bit) register that is used to refresh the screen 50-100x a second
+  * Try to write 255s to all the PWM registers and just changing the enables?
+* Enhance I2C controller to send multiple different bytes simultaneously
+  * Maybe 4 or 8?
+* Make a 17x7 (119 byte) RAM and use that to refresh the screen 50-100x a second
+  * Read the RAM in large chunks like 4-8 bytes to do fewer transactions on I2C (reduced overhead, faster refresh rate)

 # PiMoroni Scroll Hat Mini Reverse Engineering

 * [Product page](https://shop.pimoroni.com/products/scroll-hat-mini)